cdktf/cdktf-provider-googlebeta/docs/googleContainerCluster.java.md

 Number of local SSDs to use to back ephemeral storage.

 Uses NVMe interfaces.
-Each local SSD is 375 GB in size.
+Each local SSD must be 375 or 3000 GB in size, and all local SSDs must share the same size.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_container_cluster#local_ssd_count GoogleContainerCluster#local_ssd_count}